veryscarycary/Relister/README.md

 npm start
 ```

-Currently, the project is setup to relist FB Marketplace posts and decrease the price by $10.
-If you want to change this, edit the index.ts file:
+Currently, the project is setup to relist Facebook Marketplace postings.
+If you want to activate Craigslist, go to the `Relister/index.ts` file and uncomment out the first 6 comments(read: remove the preceding // characters) that you see below:

 ```
 describe('Relister', async () => {